loighic/loighic.github.io/_pages/teaching/honorlock2.md

 6. Take the test in a quiet place where you are alone.
 The webcam will record video and audio, and, like any other test, you can't talk to anyone while you are taking it.

 7. Below are all of the settings if you're curious.
 The darker blue circled checkmarks indicate the settings that I've selected.
 The faded ones are not selected.
 So, if you look under "Student Guidelines," you'll see that only open book and notes are allowed.
 The rest are not allowed.
-(If it is needed, a calculator will be available in the test for tests in PHI 1113 and EC 2113.)
+(If it is needed, a calculator will be available for tests in PHI 1113 and EC 2113.)

 8. Once you've completed the set up and begun the test, don't do anything suspicious and just do your best on the test.
 (As long as you don't do anything that the software flags as suspicious, a person isn't watching you while you are taking the test.
 But see 10.)